Scroll down and select your NRA Certification for detailed information.

 • How can I become certified as an NRA Personal Protection Instructor?

 The NRA Personal Protection Instructor discipline has two parts: NRA Personal Protection Inside the Home and NRA Personal Protection Outside the Home.
-Both require you to have a current BIT (within the last two years), and be a curret NRA Pistol Instructor.
+Both require you to have a current BIT (within the last two years), and be a current NRA Pistol Instructor.

 In addition, the NRA Personal Protection Inside the Home Instructor certification requires you to have taken the NRA Basics of Personal Protection Inside the home Student course.